This story was originally published July 7, 2016, at 6:03 a.m. EST. It has since been updated.

 For years, the department has estimated the veterans suicide toll nationwide at around 22 individuals a day, but veterans groups noted numerous gaps in how that estimate was constructed.
 Most notably, the numbers were based on information from only about 20 states and did not contain full military records from the Defense Department.

 The new study includes more than 50 million veterans’ records from 1979 to 2014, including every state.
-The data, compiled over the last four years, also comes from the Centers for Disease Control.
+The data, compiled over the last four years, also comes from the Centers of for Disease Control.

 VA officials said in a statement that the information will allow them to "inform our suicide prevention programs and policies, especially for groups at elevated risk for suicide, including older and female veterans."

-Together, the numbers point to a significant mental health risk for individuals who served in the military, though the specific reasons remain unclear.
+Together, the numbers point to a significant mental health risk for individuals who served in the military, though the specific reasons why remain unclear.

 Researchers found that the risk of suicide for veterans is 21 percent higher when compared to civilian adults.
 From 2001 to 2014, as the civilian suicide rate rose about 23.3 percent, the rate of suicide among veterans jumped more than 32 percent.

-The problem is particularly worrisome among female veterans, who saw their suicide rates rise more than 85 percent over that time, compared to about 40 percent for civilian women.
+The problem is particularly worrisome among female veterans, who saw their suicide rates rise more than 85 percent over that time, compared to about 40 percent for civilian females women.